 We are highly professional team and we adhere to the British Association for Counselling & Psychotherapy Ethical Framework for Good Practice in Counselling and Psychotherapy.

-RoSA is an Open College Network accredited Centre to levels 1,2 & 3 and provides a comprehensive training programme to equip Volunteers with the relevant skills necessary to meet the complex needs of our clients.
+RoSA holds a quality endorsement licence with the Open College Network West Midlands and provides a comprehensive training programme to equip Volunteers with the relevant skills necessary to meet the complex needs of our clients.

 If you have been raped, sexually assaulted or have experienced the trauma of childhood sexual abuse, please contact us and rest assured that you will be treated with dignity, respect and in confidence.